 I shall use the information provided herein for my own personal scholarly research and educational use.
 I may make up to one copy per screen display of the information.
 Other than for interlibrary loan purposes, I shall not forward, transfer, or otherwise knowingly distribute or provide access to the content contained herein or any portions thereof.
 I ACKNOWLEDGE THAT THE INFORMATION PROVIDED THROUGH THIS SERVICE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF PERFORMANCE OR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, OR WARRANTIES AS TO THE ACCURACY OR COMPLETENESS OF THE CONTENT PROVIDED HEREIN.

-Claims for Undelivered Issues
+Requests for Print Issues

 Conference Proceedings, Software, and Electronic Documents